peter88213/timeline-view-tk/docs/help/cascading_menu.md

 # "Cascading" menu

-The section marks are stacked on the timeline canvas, so that they would not overlap or cover the title of previous sections.
+The event marks are stacked on the timeline canvas, so that they would not overlap or cover the title of previous events.
 If the stacking algorithm does not seem good enough to you, you can adjust its limits.

 ## Tight